 - Pour leftover cooled coffee or tea into ice cube trays.

-- Once frozen solid, pop out of ice cube tray and place in labeled freezer safe bag.
+- Once frozen solid, pop out of ice cube tray and place in a labeled freezer-safe bag.

 A huge time saver for me is to freeze portions of cooked rice in my freezer.